sofiatejada/vocab-list/README.md

 # Application Description

-A vocabulary list dedicated to MERN stack applications
+A vocabulary list dedicated to MERN stack applications.
+This vocabulary list is dedicated to the students who strive to be more and are constantly pursuing challenges that help them grow as full-stack developers.

 [Back to Top](#table-of-contents)